mendersoftware/mender-docs/02.Architecture/03.Compatibility/docs.md

 As another example, the Mender client supports one version of the server API, while the server can support several API versions.
 Therefore, the server should always be upgraded before the client.

+### Specific versioning criteria

+Since Semantic Versioning was primarily written for libraries, it is not necessarily clear what constitutes an API in the context of Mender.
+Below are the lists of specific criteria we use for our versioning policy.

+#### Changes counting towards new major version

+* Removing or changing existing command line options

+* Removing or changing existing REST API

+* Edge case: Changing default behavior, with the old behavior still available.
+An example is changing the default artifact format version in `mender-artifact`.
+We have opted for upgrading the major version in this case, but this could also go into a minor release

+#### Changes counting towards new minor version

+* Adding command line options

+* Adding new REST API, or adding fields to responses of existing REST API

+* Doing a database migration that is incompatible with the old schema (downgrade usually not possible without restoring a backup)

+#### Changes counting towards new patch version

+* Any change to our Golang API.
+For example, the `mender-artifact` library has an API, which is used by some other components, but this API is not considered public

+* It should always be possible to freely upgrade and downgrade between patch versions in the same minor series

 ## Mender client and Yocto Project version